tbela99/css-parser/files/install.md

 ### As umd module

-it can also be imported as umd module
+it can also be imported as an umd module

 ```html